tapis-project/documentation/source/technical/jobs.rst

 	SCHEDULER_TIMEOUT - Batch scheduler timed out job SCHEDULER_TERMINATED - Batch scheduler terminated job

-The codes that beging with "JOB" indicate Jobs service conditions; those that begin with "SCHEDULER" indicate a condition reported by a batch scheduler.
-The CANCELLED_BY_USER condition results from direct user action and jobs that successfully execute are assigned NORMAL_COMPLETION.
+Codes that begin with "JOB" indicate Jobs service conditions.
+Those that begin with "SCHEDULER" indicate a condition reported by a batch scheduler.
+The CANCELLED_BY_USER condition results from direct user action.
+Jobs that successfully execute are assigned the code NORMAL_COMPLETION.

 ..  _ConditionCodes: #Job Condition Codes on Termination